Albinism

 It’s important to note that while albinism is a genetic condition resulting in a lack of melanin production, some of the examples mentioned, such as white tigers and some bald eagles, are not true albinos but instead exhibit other forms of genetic mutations or conditions like leucism.
 Nonetheless, these examples illustrate the wide range of animals across different taxa that can exhibit reduced pigmentation due to genetic factors.

-One thought on “Albinism
+5 thoughts on “Albinism

 Leave a Reply